10:00am - 5:00pm | Cost: £120 - £150

 Drinks reception with canapes, and viewing of the A Rose is a Rose is a Rose exhibition

 Conference dinner (optional)

-Arrival and tea, coffee and cake
+Arrival with tea, coffee and biscuits

 Session 2: ‘Arts at Hestercombe: Now and Then’: